 As a leader, you’re constantly juggling more than three proverbial balls in the air, and while it is important to stay organized and meet every deadline, you also have to ensure that the quality of the work delivered is up to snuff.
 In other words, you need to manage the quality of the project at every milestone and ensure that the level of quality stays the same throughout.
 To do this efficiently, you can have your employees double-check and cross-check their work.

 Modern projects require skilled and experienced leaders.
-Be sure to master these skills and use these tips to ensure the success of your projects in 2020 and the years to come.
+Be sure to master these project management skills and use these tips to ensure the success of your projects in 2021 and the years to come.